paderevski/scheduler/USER_GUIDE.md

 2. The following files are created:
    - **results.csv**: Complete assignment table
    - **summary.txt**: Comprehensive text report
-   - **[Activity Name].html**: Individual roster for each activity (HTML format)
+   - **[Activity Name].pdf**: Individual roster for each activity (PDF format)

-**Why HTML?** Activity rosters are exported as HTML files instead of plain text because they display perfectly in Google Drive with proper formatting, borders, and styling.
-You can open them directly in Google Drive, print them, or share links with colleagues.
+**Why PDF?** Activity rosters are exported as PDF files because they display perfectly inline in Google Drive with proper formatting and professional appearance.
+PDFs maintain formatting across all platforms and are ready to print or share.

 #### Summary Report Contents